HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART1.md

 - If we set tab index as -1 then we cannot tab to it with keyboard, but can set focus programmatically.
 If we set 0 then we can tab to element and focus order determined by the HTML.
 - ARIA is a technical specification for improving the accessibility of web pages, it allows us to update the accessibility tree.

-- Common navigation patters are navigation bars, side navs, breadcrumb and hamburger menus.
+- Common navigation patterns are navigation bars, sidenavs, breadcrumb and hamburger menus.
 - It will be hard and require more money to support accessibility if we try to implement it after project has been complete, if we start the project with accessibility in mind then it will become easy and without any additional budget.
 - Typography – choosing right typeface and hierarchy of font sizes it should be in rage of 16px to 20px.
 - Every transition or animation should have purpose.
 When everything is just flashing and sliding around all over the page, it is not good for anyone, it makes user sick.
 We should provide an option to the user to disable animations.